 How well does the project meet the Investment Objectives, which represent the community's wants and needs for the Ōamaru Harbour, now and into the future?

 LEVEL

-This project best meets the investment objectives prioritised.
+This project is a good fit with the investment objectives.

-This project is a good fit with the investment objectives
+This project will be a future fit with the investment objectives.

+PROJECT DESCRIPTION

-This project will be a future fit with the investment objectives ► PROJECT DESCRIPTION A short summary that explains what the project is and what it aims to achieve. ► ARE WE DOING THIS?
+A short summary that explains what the project is and what it aims to achieve.

+► ARE WE DOING THIS?

 This provides context around when, or the likelihood of when, the project will progress.

 ► SHOVEL READINESS

 This refers to the state of "readiness" and what is required to proceed.
 This is rated in a "traffic light" - Green, Amber or Red.

 GO THE GREEN GROUP

 These are projects that are underway, are most likely to proceed, or have been prioritised.
 There is general agreement around what is needed to complete these projects, or what is required to get these to a state where they are ready to proceed.
 In some cases, funding and planning approval may already be in place, although some discussion with stakeholders around detailed design may be required.

 WAIT THE AMBER GROUP

 These are projects that have been proposed, but the extent or level of investment remains to be determined.
 More work is required to provide sufficient evidence to justify investment.
 A formal decision is likely after further engagement.

 STOP THE RED GROUP

 These are projects that have been identified, but there is a level of uncertainty around them, so serious discussion and/or consultation is required to provide future direction.
 These projects may need re-scoping before further considerations.

-▶ BUDGET
+► BUDGET

 This indicates the cost of the project, and whether funding has been allocated or still needs to be allocated.

 HOW TO READ THE PROJECT TABLES

-Please refer to the PROJECT KEY on page 12.

-IMPORTANCE LEVEL

-PROJECT TITLE

-This project is rated Importance Level A which means it best meets the investment objectives prioritised.

-SHOVEL READINESS

-This project is in the Green Group.
-It is either underway, most likely to proceed, or has been prioritised.

-PLAYGROUNDS, BICYCLE TRACKS, PARKS, ROADS, FOOTPATHS AND ONGOING AMENITY IMPROVEMENTS

-IMPORTANCE LEVEL

-Council contractors are responsible for maintaining the parks to an agreed level to ensure a neat and manicured look.
+IMPORTANCE LEVEL This project is rated Importance Level A which SHOVEL READINESS means it best meets the PROJECT TITLE This project is in the Green Group.
+It is investment objectives either underway, most likely to proceed, prioritised. or has been prioritised.
+PLAYGROUNDS, BICYCLE TRACKS, PARKS, ROADS, FOOTPATHS AND ONGOING AMENITY IMPROVEMENTS SHOVEL READINESS IMPORTANCE LEVEL Council contractors are responsible for maintaining the parks to an agreed level to ensure a neat and manicured look.
 The level of maintenance will increase at the same rate as development and activity increases.
 ARE WE DOING THIS?
+This work is incorporated into existing maintenance contracts.
+BUDGET \$90,000 annually.
+PROJECT BUDGET